 One of the saddest things I see are people who are unprepared for the future who wind up in financial trouble.
 They may have worked hard their entire lives, only to wind up broke when they are older and Viagra Online Canadian can no longer work to generate income.
 The worst part is that it’s completely avoidable with a little bit of planning and Generic Viagra online financial discipline.

 Spring (Teens & 20s)

-Spring is the season where everything is fresh and Generic Viagra online new.
+Spring is the season where everything is fresh and Cialis Online new.
 Life is colorful and exciting.
 Energy and optimism are in abundance.
 Every door is open and opportunties are endless.
 This is also the season of youth and inexperience.
 Others know this and they take advantage with credit cards, overdraft and cell phone contracts.
 Winter is still 40-50 years away, yet the new car and the bright lights of the city beckon today.

 Spring is a time for balance.
 It’s a time to heed the call of nature and enjoy the qualities of youth before they disappear.
 Yet, it’s also the time to plot a mature course toward the future.
 Choices made in the Spring can lead in directions that may be difficult to change later in life.
 It’s a good time to go on an adventure or start a business.
 It’s the time to take a shot at big dreams, while the downside is minimal.
 This is a bad time for extremes.
 It’s a bad time to engage in destructive behavior or develop addictive habits.

 Summer is the season of the long hot day.
 It is the season of buying houses and raising children.
 The burden is heavy and the bills are endless.
 The resources are limited and needs overwhelming.
 Work becomes the focus, the solution and the consolation.
 A person’s title becomes their identity.
 Income is the key element which balances the books of life.
 And, it becomes the prize.